 Fertilize and Aerate

 Your lawn should be aerated right before the first frost.
-The reason for this is that the grass needs to breathe before becoming dormant.
+This is because the grass needs to breathe before becoming dormant.
 This will also eliminate all compaction that has occurred over the past few months.
-Aeration should be followed by a good fertilizer to give your lawn plenty of nutrients before the colder months.
+Aeration should be followed by a good fertilizer to give your lawn plenty of nutrients before the winter months.

 Try and prevent excessive lawn traffic

 Even though it is covered with snow, frost or ice during the winter months, your grass could become very weak if there is too much traffic in one area.